 1. An Application for Payment of Unclaimed Funds.
 Include the case name and number.
 If the funds were deposited for joint claimants, both must sign the application.
 Be sure to complete the certificate of service.

 2. Proposed Order to Pay Unclaimed Funds to Claimant.
 If anyone holding a power of attorney on behalf of the entity entitled to the funds has filed the application:

 • the proposed order must direct that the check shall be made payable to the entity entitled to the unclaimed funds but the proposed order may direct that the check be mailed to that entity care of whoever holds the power of attorney; and

 • the proposed order must include as a recipient (in the order’s “Copies to” portion) the entity entitled to the unclaimed funds.

 3. Statement of Social Security Number or Taxpayer Identification Number of Applicant for Release of Unclaimed Funds.
-(Click on the heading name to access the corresponding form).
 In order to protect the privacy of your SSN or TIN, the clerk will docket that Statement in a way that the public will not have access to the Statement.
-Be sure to mail this Statement to the United States Attorney and the United States Trustee and to complete the certificate of service
+Be sure to mail this Statement to the United States Attorney and the United States Trustee and to complete the certificate of service.

 If the Applicant is an Individual, please submit the following:

 a.
 A photocopy of an official government identification card – for example, a Passport, Military ID, or a valid and current driver’s license.
 Be sure to redact (blacken out) any date of birth, Social Security Number, Taxpayer Identification Number, or account number.

 b.
 If the applicant is represented by an entity holding a power of attorney, a notarized power of attorney must be filed.
 So-called fund locators may file an application only by including a notarized power of attorney.